int128/gradle-ssh-plugin/README.md

 }
 ```

-To acquire remote hosts associated with particular role, use `remotes.role()` with one or more name.
+To acquire remote hosts associated with particular role, use `remotes.role()` with their name.

 Define a SSH task